Rooxo-RPG/RPG_misc/Aomer/races/Gero.md

 ##additional notes(WIP)

-* tail, that starts with the width of their hips and gets thin towards the end, looks like a triangle
 * live in swamps in giant mushrooms
 *  eat giant flies living in their swamp
 * can eat other things like meat, but only to survive